-In the case of major development on unallocated sites, wider sustainability benefits should not remove the need to consider flood risk or surface water management, or the need to mitigate accordingly. the development will provide wider sustainability benefits to the community that clearly outweigh the flood risk.
+In the case of major development on unallocated sites, wider sustainability benefits should not remove the need to consider flood risk or surface water management, or the need to mitigate accordingly.

 iii) Development will not be permitted where it would adversely impact on the future maintenance, upgrading or replacement of a flood defence scheme.